mirageglobe/butlerfox/readme.rst

 - Support 4 types of common dbs json / sqlite / mongodb and mariadb(which is the new open version of mysql)
 - Enable a simple bash script generation
 - Compatible with vagrant
-- Support auto scaling in mind (with DB and App all in a place)
+- Support auto scaling in mind (with DB and App all in a place)?

 ToDo
 ================================================